Nkethaeus/AcuTech/README.md

 # AcuTech

-AcuTech is an innovative smartphone-based audio classification system meticulously designed for the accurate identification and classification of acute coughs using Convolutional Neural Networks (CNN).
+AcuTech is an innovative smartphone-based audio classification system designed for the identification and classification of acute coughs using Convolutional Neural Networks (CNN).
 This groundbreaking system represents the culmination of our undergraduate thesis project, combining cutting-edge technology with the pursuit of scientific inquiry.

 ## Overview